 While the veal is in the oven make the cheesy Parmesan Polenta.

-It takes less than 10 minutes to make so you really want to wait and make it when you’re almost ready to eat.
+It takes less than 10 minutes to make so you want to wait and make it when you’re almost ready to eat.

 This Veal Osso Buco with creamy Parmesan Polenta is an incredibly divine combination.
 Worthy of a special occasion or if you're just wanting something super yummy and a little different!